-Java / Javac Support
+Java / Jps

 To run the configured main class for your project, you may use the :Java command, which executes java and displays the results in a temporary buffer.